Mock-Pie/mockpie-main/frontend/STRUCTURE.md

 # Frontend Code Structure

-This document outlines the clean and organized structure of the MockPie frontend application.
+This document outlines the clean and organized structure of the PresentAI frontend application.

 ## Directory Structure